rikvdkleij/intellij-haskell/README.md

 - Make sure your Stack project builds without errors.
 Preferably by using: `stack build --test --haddock --fast`;
 - After your project is built, import project in IntelliJ by using `File`/`New`/`Project from Existing Sources..` from the IntelliJ menu;
 - In the `New Project` wizard select `Import project from external module` and check `Haskell Stack importer`;
-- In next page of wizard configure `Project SDK` by configuring `Haskell Tool Stack` and selecting path to folder of `stack`, e.g. `/usr/local/bin`;
+- In next page of wizard configure `Project SDK` by configuring `Haskell Tool Stack` with selecting path to `stack` binary, e.g. `/usr/local/bin/stack`;
 - Finish wizard and project will be opened;
 - Wizard will try to automatically configure which folders are sources, test and which to exclude;
-- Plugin will automatically build Intero, Haskell-docs, HLint en Refactor to prevent incompatibility issues.
+- Plugin will automatically build Intero, Haskell-docs and HLint to prevent incompatibility issues.
 Those tools are built against Stackage release defined in project's `stack.yaml`;
   If you want to use later version of tool, you will have to build tool manually in project's folder by using `stack build`;
 - Check `Project structure`/`Project settings`/`Modules` which folders to exclude (like `.stack-work` and `dist`) and which folders are `Source` and `Test` (normally `src` and `test`);
 - Plugin will automatically download library sources (since Stack version 1.2.1 also for test dependencies).
 They will be added as source libraries to module.